Benoy K. Behl: Buddhist art

 Behl has extensively photographed Buddhist art and sculptures in India as well as in Afghanistan, Siberia, China, Tibet, Japan, Bhutan, Sri Lanka, Mongolia etc. etc. After documenting Bamiyan Buddhas in Afghanistan, he also visited Uzbekistan and Kalmykia Province of Russia to trace the 400-year-old Buddhist tradition in Europe.

-Pre-Historic Art
+Prehistoric art

-Benoy K.Behl has also photographed Indus Valley civilisation sites like Lothal, Dholavira as a part of documenting Indus Valley Art for his films.
+Benoy K.Behl has also photographed Indus Valley Civilisation sites like Lothal, Dholavira as a part of documenting Indus Valley Art for his films.

 Ajanta paintings

 Hundreds of Ajanta paintings are photographed using low light photography technique by him and Benoy K. Behl is recognised as the first notable photographer to use zero light photography at Ajanta and photographs of the colour paintings of Ajantha are exhibited by Benoy K. Behl at several places.

 Yoga

 Behl is an ambassador of yoga and tries to spread the knowledge and true meaning of yoga across the world through his documentaries.